 Copyright ©2019 for original content and historical arrangement by Matthew L. Chaney, Four Walls Publishing

-Historical evidence continues to surface on the last musical tour of Jimmie Rodgers, yodeling great, as he looped through southeast Missouri and Arkansas at end of 1932.
+Historical evidence continues to surface on the last musical tour of Jimmie Rodgers, yodeling great, as he looped through southeast Missouri and northeast Arkansas at end of 1932.

 Recently I have uncovered news texts and witness accounts that confirm a minimum 10 scheduled shows for Rodgers in Missouri—at Kennett, Malden, Dexter, Sikeston and Charleston—along with two shows at Blytheville, Ark., during that holiday season.
 Time gaps in the dates suggest more discoveries remain, additional shows in other towns to affirm.